kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ### Western-Pacific Oscillator
 Supported by observational evidence and other modeling studies, Weisberg and Wang (1997) proposed the Western-Pacific oscillator.
-One can consider it a more complicated version of the delayed oscillator but more focusing on the role of the western Pacific.
+One can consider it a more complicated version of the delayed oscillator but more focused on the role of the western Pacific.
 The Western-Pacific oscillator can be summarized in the following figure.

 ```{figure} ../tropical-dynamics-figures/delayed_oscillator.jpeg
 ---